BQuophi/Clicked-IBMSkillsBuild-Employee-Attrition-Project/README.md

 The goal of this project is twofold:
 - First, to identify the factors that contribute to employee attrition, and
-- second, to develop a predictive model that can accurately forecast which employees are at risk of leaving the company.
+- Second, to develop a predictive model that can accurately forecast which employees are at risk of leaving the company.
 Armed with these insights, the client can take proactive measures to improve employee satisfaction, implement targeted retention strategies, and ultimately reduce costly attrition rates.

-Exploring the HR Dataset
+## Exploring the HR Dataset
 The first step in this project is to thoroughly understand the HR dataset provided by Kim Wexler.
 This dataset contains various features that could potentially influence an employee's decision to stay or leave the company.
 Let's delve into the specifics:
 Features
 The dataset includes a comprehensive set of features that capture various aspects of an employee's profile, job characteristics, performance, and satisfaction levels.
 Here are the key features: